Why construction projects are turning to mining tools

-When you hear the term “connected worker”, you probably think of mining.
-But, what if I told you that projects in your very city could be using these technologies too?
-In fact, you’ve probably walked by (or above!) a site that’s monitoring its workers.
+When you hear the term “connected worker” you probably think of mining.
+But, projects in your own city could be using these technologies too?
+You’ve likely walked by (or above) a site that’s monitoring its workers.

 Connected worker solutions have moved from the cap lamp level to full-blown operation centers.
-While the technology was originally intended for mining, the same tools are used for tunneling projects used in urban settings.
-Now, industries across the globe are depending on these connectivity tools to ensure the safety of their workers.
+The technology started in mining but tunneling projects in urban areas have adopted it.
+Industries across the globe are depending on these connectivity tools to ensure the safety of their workers.

 Together with Northern Light Technologies, we’re pleased to present a case study that explains the challenges that a major Canadian city rail construction project experienced and how the N-Connex solution was able to help.
 Keep reading to find out why the rugged features created for harsh environments are making their way into the safety programs of non-mining projects.